 This guide will walk you through the best month to elope in Colorado based on your needs.

-Before we get into what each month can look like for your Colorado elopement, I have to be very honest with you about the weather here.
+Before we get into what each month can look like for your Colorado elopement, we have to be very honest with you about the weather here.
 Colorado has very unpredictable weather!
 One day it can be snowing, the next it can be 70 degrees and sunny.
 Often the weather can change quickly within the same day as well.
-Summers are known for afternoon thunderstorms – but, they rarely scare me because it’ll rain for 20-30 minutes and then the sun will come out.
+Summers are known for afternoon thunderstorms – but, they rarely scare us because it’ll rain for 20-30 minutes and then the sun will come out.
 The below recommendations are based on typical weather during the month, but you need to be open for anything to happen.

 December, January, and February are true winter months in Colorado.
 They are typically the coldest temperatures.
 Although, remember that Colorado sees 360 days of sunshine a year.
 Temps in the mountains can range from 0 degrees to 35 degrees.
 Down below in the Boulder/Denver area, you can get a mixture of sunny, 60 degree days or a snowy blizzard.
 Snow is pretty much guaranteed in the mountains during these months!
 If a snowy, winter elopement in Colorado is what you’re dreaming of and you’re willing to wear extra layers under your clothes, December, January, and February are great months to elope in Colorado.
 The days are also shorter during the winter months, so if you don’t want to get up as early for a sunrise elopement or you want to celebrate with some close friends and family after sunset photos, the winter months are a great time to do so.
 The best part of these months?
 The mountain trails and parks tend to be less busy because of the colder weather, so you can get so many epic locations all to yourself.